top of page

 At this time, the only candidates actively campaigning are both in the Republican primary; Paula Crouch and David Timm.

 Timm, a former deputy with the Sangamon County Sheriff’s Office, is running in the primary against Crouch.
-His campaign focuses on his law enforcement background and his experience within the department, presenting himself as an option for voters seeking a change in leadership.
+His campaign has focused on his law enforcement background and his experience within the department, presenting himself as an option for voters seeking a change in leadership.
 Timm has emphasized his familiarity with frontline law enforcement duties.
 He is also endorsed by police union leaders, including union president Travis Koester.

 According to disciplinary timelines and official documentation from the Sangamon County Sheriff’s Office, Timm was the subject of a series of complaints and reprimands during his employment.
 Records indicate complaints ranging from misuse of department equipment to more series conduct violations, including a suspension for multiple policy violations in 2006.
 Additional complaints documented in department files included allegations related to conduct during traffic stops and interactions with other officers.